The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Attacks

 \subsection{Peeping Neighbor Attacks (PNA)}

-\textbf{Background.} Semantic caching (e.g., GPTCache~\cite{bang2023gptcache,gptcache-github}) stores prior requests and their corresponding responses.
+\textbf{Background.} Semantic caching (e.g., GPTCache~\cite{bang2023gptcache}) stores prior requests and their corresponding responses.
 Upon receiving a new request, it measures semantic similarity with cached requests.
 If the similarity surpasses a certain threshold, the system returns the cached response; otherwise, it queries the LLM again.
-Semantic caching can significantly reduce costs and enhance performance, and is integrated into major LLM frameworks like LangChain~\cite{langchain-website} and LlamaIndex~\cite{lammaindex-github}.
+This technique reduces costs, improves performance, and is widely adopted in frameworks like LangChain~\cite{langchain-website} and LlamaIndex~\cite{lammaindex-github}.

 \para{The side channel} Unlike KV caching, which reuses data only for identical prompt prefixes, semantic caching allows reuse based on semantic similarity beyond a predefined threshold.
 However, sharing a semantic cache among multiple users can inadvertently reveal their requests.
-Cache hits provide responses in mere milliseconds, whereas cache misses can take several seconds—creating a clear timing difference that can be exploited by an attacker.
+Cache hits provide responses in mere milliseconds, whereas cache misses can take several seconds—creating exploitable timing differences.
 This discrepancy enables the attacker to infer the semantics of concurrent requests issued by nearby users, a scenario we refer to as the \textit{peeping neighbor attack}.
 Despite this, when the attacker tries to match a victim's request semantically, the attacker's own requests may also be cached, introducing noise into subsequent attempts.
-To address this challenge, we propose an efficient search algorithm that both minimizes the caching effects of the attacker's own requests and improves the detection rate for the victim's request.
-We describe this algorithm and illustrate how it can recover private information from neighboring users' prompts in \autoref{subsec:evalpna}.
+To address this challenge, we propose an efficient search algorithm that both minimizes the caching effects of the attacker's own requests and improves the detection rate for the victim's request, detailed in \autoref{subsec:evalpna}.